roesta07/roesta07.github.io/_posts/2024-11-23-004-simulation-randomization-with-dag.md

 *Fig 1: DAG; a without randomization*
 {: .text-center}

 If you examine this DAG closely, you’ll notice a variable called “Smoking.”
-While it isn’t the focus of our research question, it plays a critical role in the analysis.
+While it isn’t the focus of our research question, it plays a critical role in the analysis.People who smoke are more likely to consume beverages like coffee, which is why there’s an arrow connecting Smoking to Coffee.
+Additionally, we know that smoking increases the risk of cancer, represented by the arrow from Smoking to Cancer.
 Here’s the catch: when you surveyed people about their coffee consumption, you didn’t ask about their smoking habits.
 However, in an observational setting, ignoring a variable doesn’t mean its influence disappears.

 [Spoiler alert]  Coffee doesn’t actually cause cancer and we are going to use this information to simulate our data.
 However, smokers tend to drink more coffee, and this correlation introduces complications in the analysis.